 - 3. DUAL CITIZENS.
-Individuals who possess a dual citizenship (i.e., who are simultaneously a citizen of the United States and another country) and who have exercised citizenship rights in the foreign country, or have represented themselves as citizens of the foreign country, or who have intentions to do so in the future, must meet the requirements for foreign nationals in Paragraphs 1 and 2 above.
-There are two alternatives to being processed as foreign nationals, as described below. - Renunciation of the Citizenship in the Other Country.
+Individuals who possess a dual citizenship (i.e., who are simultaneously a citizen of the United States and another country) and who have exercised citizenship rights in the foreign country, or have represented themselves as citizens of the foreign country, or who have intentions to do so in the future, must meet the requirements for foreign nationals in paragraphs 1 and 2 above.
+There are two alternatives to being processed as foreign nationals, as described below. - a.
+Renunciation of the Citizenship in the Other Country.
 If the individual is willing to renounce his/her citizenship in the other country, he/she must provide a notarized statement attesting to the fact that the non-U.S. citizenship has been formally renounced, and if documentation is available, evidence that the renunciation has been formally accepted by an official representative of the other country's government.
 Copies of any documents completed by the individual to formally renounce his/her non-U.S. citizenship should accompany the notarized statement.
-An individual's statement of renunciation shall be considered invalid if the individual continues to exercise his/her citizenship rights in a foreign country. - b.
+An individual's statement of renunciation must be considered invalid if the individual continues to exercise his/her citizenship rights in a foreign country. - b.
 Waiver.
 The cognizant field element manager, or the Director of Safeguards and Security for Headquarters cases, may waive the requirement to renounce the alternate citizenship if it is determined that it would be detrimental to the individual or to DOE security objectives, or that the risk associated with the individual maintaining the non-U.S. citizenship status has been adequately mitigated.
-A copy of the security evaluation documenting this waiver shall be maintained in the individual's personnel security file. - 4.
-NATURALIZED U.S. CITIZENS.
-A counterintelligence briefing should be given to the individual in conjunction with the granting of DOE access authorization.
-The responsibility for conducting these briefings will be assigned by the field element manager who will also determine their content.
+A copy of the security evaluation documenting this waiver must be maintained in the individual's PSF.